Our take on how to give better employee performance reviews – and what to consider instead.

 (3) Give training + resources on how to best give and receive feedback.

 - Partner with us here at KYT to deliver a custom training around feedback.
-We’re announcing a new offering in January 2022 around this.
-Sign-up here to be alerted for when we launch this 😉
+You can drop us a note here.

 - Share our “Guide to Giving Feedback” in KYT.
 (You’ll need to be a KYT subscriber in order to access this.)

 - Watch our “Giving and Receiving Feedback Masterclass” in KYT.

 - Check out our free resources on giving and receiving feedback:

 (4) Nudge your team to actively invite feedback – rather than waiting for folks to give it to them.

 - This can be implemented as an email that you manually send to your team, or a weekly or biweekly Slack prompt you share with your team.